dragonfly-science/dragonfly-website/content/news/2013-02-27-bycatch-data-goes-public.md

 Fisheries observer data on the capture of seabirds in New Zealand trawl and longline fisheries from 2002&ndash;03 to 2010&ndash;11 have recently been made available through a web interface.

-The website was developed by Dragonfly Science for the Ministry for Primary Industries and is searchable by year, species, region and fishing method, with results displayed in a clear graphical format.
+The website was
+developed by Dragonfly for the Ministry for Primary Industries and is searchable by year, species, region and fishing method, with results displayed in a clear graphical format.

 <!--more-->

-Fisheries observer data on the capture of seabirds in New Zealand trawl and longline fisheries from 2002&ndash;03 to 2010&ndash;11 have recently been made available through a web interface.
-The website was developed by Dragonfly for the Ministry for Primary Industries and is searchable by year, species, region and fishing method, with results displayed in a clear graphical format.
-The data have also been provided and can be exported, for those who want to analyse it themselves, or who want to use the data for other purposes.
+The data have also been
+provided and can be exported, for those who want to analyse it themselves, or who want to use the data for other purposes.